 Spring semester offering:

-Deficiency: Students who are marginally below the mark (e.g., pass 2 out of 4 exams or better at PhD level) and/or are marginally below the required B-GPA level, so that they can still advance with their cohort, have an opportunity to retake the relevant exams which will be offered in August before the Fall Semester.
-If the student passes these “make ups’’, then the student will be allowed to advance through the program along with their entering cohort.
-If the student performance on this exam is still below the mark, then the student will retake the appropriate exam during the subsequent semester’s finals week.
-If the student’s performance is still insufficient, then the student will be dismissed from the program.
-Students whose performance at the end of their 1st year is judged to be significantly insufficient by the Graduate Director will be dismissed from the program before the beginning of their 2nd year.
+Deficiency: Students whose performance at the end of their 1st year is judged to be significantly insufficient by the Graduate Director will be dismissed from the program before the beginning of their 2nd year.
+Students who are marginally below the mark (e.g., pass 2 out of 4 exams or better at PhD level) and/or are marginally below the required B-GPA level, so that they can still advance with their original cohort, have an opportunity to retake the relevant exams in the final exam week of the Fall and Spring semesters in their 2nd year.
+If the student passes these “make ups’’ (i.e., pass 4-out-of-6 in total for PhD and 3-out-of-6 for MA), then the student will be allowed to advance through the program along with their original cohort.
+If not, then the student will be dismissed from the program.

 After the first year's course work, the student will take more advanced courses at the 600 level and 700/800 level topics course.
 Students also typically arrange individual reading courses with professors and participate in area seminars.